 Expertise in avoided costs

-Following on from its work on Impact Unicorns, Impact France has teamed up with Wavestone to conduct an exploratory study entitled "Economically valuing corporate commitment" to translate the impact of companies' social and environmental actions into avoided costs for society.
+Following on from his work on Impact Unicorns, Impact France has partnered with Wavestone to conduct an exploratory study entitled "Economically Valuing Corporate Commitment" to translate the impact of companies' social and environmental actions into avoided costs for society.

 Seven case studies, seven levers for creating value